 A lesser-known gem directed by the legendary Howard Hawks (considered by many to have been the the greatest film-maker of Hollywood’s “Golden Age”), Ceiling Zero portrays the clash of cultures between the “old” aviation barnstormers of the 1920s and the “new” professional pilots who came to dominate the skies in the 1930s at the dawn of American civil aviation.
 The incomparable James Cagney steals the show as “Dizzy” Davis — a brash, self-centered airmen and serial womanizer (giggity) whose career is rescued by his old friend, Jake Lee (played by Pat O’Brien) a branch manager for Federal Airlines.
 Chocked full of fast-paced action, rapid-fire dialogue, and chain-smoking characters, Ceiling Zero is a high-flying adventure!
 [B/W with sound.
 Running time: 95 min.]

 This joint American-Japanese production garnered an Academy Award™ (Best Special Effects, 1971) for its engaging depiction of the events leading up to the 7 December 1941 Japanese sneak attack on the US naval base at Pearl Harbor.
 Starring an ensemble cast of second-tier actors delivering a first-rate historical drama, Tora!
 Tora!
 Tora!, in the words of one critic, was that “rare” feature film which managed to achieve “the trifecta of entertaining, informing, and educating” audiences.
 Despite costing the (then) astronomical sum of $25 million† to produce, Tora!
 Tora!
 Tora! proved a dud of sorts at U.S. box offices.
 But it was the bomb in Japan, where audiences’ enthusiastic response made it a huge success.
 Imagine that…[In color with sound and subtitles.
 Running time: 144 min.]

-† or just under $150 million in today’s play money.
+† or just over $150 million in today’s play money.